How To Edit Your WordPress User Profile

 9 – Contact Info > Website

-Enter your website or blog address in the Website field.
+Add your website or blog address into the Website field (optional).

 10 – Contact Info > Other

-For more details about this feature, see the “User Profile: Additional Contact Info” section further below.
+For more details about using this feature, see the “Your Profile: Additional Contact Information” section further below.

 Profile > About Yourself

 11 – About Yourself > Biographical Info